 A summertime rite-of-passage, roasting s’mores around the campfire has been a family tradition since marshmallows found their way onto grocery store shelves in the early 20th century.
 A camping delicacy, to make a s’more you need three fundamental ingredients: marshmallows, chocolate, and graham crackers.
 Roast the marshmallow on a stick over the fire, slide it between a sandwich of chocolate and graham crackers, and you’ll be asking for “some more” before you have time to lick the melted goo from your hands.

 Mesa Verde National Park: Located in southwestern Colorado, Mesa Verde National Park is home to the largest cliff dwelling in North America.
-In honor of National S’more Month, they are offering the Complete Camper Package for families looking to enjoy the great outdoors.
-The package includes S’mores fix’ns and an all-you-can-eat pancake breakfast.
-Priced at $89 for a dry campsite and $115 for a base campsite, the package includes two seats on the new Far View Explorer Tour, a driver-guided adventure that takes guests to the popular Far View archaeological sites.
-For more information on the Morefield Campground or the Complete Camper Package, please visit www.visitmesaverde.com or call 866-292-8295.
+In honor of National S’more Month, they are offering the Sleeping Under the Stars Package for families looking to enjoy the great outdoors.
+The package includes an all-you-can-eat pancake breakfast.
+For more information on the Morefield Campground or the Sleeping Under the Stars Package, visit www.visitmesaverde.com.

 The Adirondacks: Larger than many states, the Adirondack region is only a short drive from many major cities.
 There are over a dozen byways to explore road-trip style, with hundreds of camping options for s’mores heaven.
 Lake George, Lake Placid and the Old Forge area are the best known destinations, but with more than 100 other villages to pick from, you can find your version of perfect or just keep trying new campfires. www.visitadirondacks.com

 Your Own Backyard: Get out the grill or fire up the fire pit and make some s’mores as a surprise treat.
-It’s August, so sleep out under the stars and tell ghost stories or have some friends over.
+If it’s August, sleep out under the stars and tell ghost stories or have some friends over.
 You really don’t need to go anywhere special to get your marshmallow on.